daserzw/oidcprimer/oauth2-client/README.md

 - the OAuth2 Client REDIRECT_URI, composed by your base URL + ':9000/cb'

 ## Virtualenv
-We strongly reccomend to use virtualenv to set up the python environment to run the Flask app:
+We strongly recommend to set up a virtualenv where to run the Flask app:

 ```
 virtualenv venv